 Create a library of everything you want to keep, starting with imagery and downloadable files, and moving on to copy.
 Depending on the CMS platform your website is currently built on and the one you’re moving to, your new site developers may be able to port over much of the existing content, but not always.
 Even if they can, you’ll likely still need to reload images and handle formatting issues that are bound to come up.

 There are thousands of vendors who can build you a new site on the cheap—but unless you’re looking to lose the value of your old content (from search engines, keywords, and the like) or miss out on the success factors already driving your business (such as paid media content, pages used in email nurturing, etc.), you’ll want to be mindful of content as you look for a partner for building your new website.
+And that's likely going to require a budget.

 Ignoring your analytics or the depth of your existing content can prove disastrous for a new website launch.
 Be prepared with a partner that considers the above steps (and others, such as redirect plans, site navigation, and more), or make sure you have staff on hand who can handle not only the rigors of an inventory and audit of your existing website, but the time and effort to load new content, review and test the new website, and monitor it post-launch for errors and opportunities to make it even better.

-Go into your new website project with eyes wide open.
+Go into your new website project with your eyes wide open.
 If you’ve ever invested in the value of content on your old website, it’s going to take an investment to safeguard that value on any new website so it can build on what’s already working and the hard-earned success you’ve built with your content over time.
 But as anyone who sees the effects of good content marketing on a brand can tell you, it’s entirely worth it.

 As the Digital Marketing Director for Element Three, Dustin works with the Element Three digital marketing department to determine the best combination of data analysis, marketing technology, and storytelling for driving our clients' bottom line.
 His background in journalism, digital communication, and ecommerce positions him as a unique voice in the cluttered digital marketing industry.
 When he's not writing about the forefront of digital marketing, you can find him jamming with a guitar or at home with his wife and two children.